-- a) Assist the AHSO in developing a general description of each project and activity funded and implemented including the total Federal fund expenditures. - b) Ensure HSP project list is updated to reflect any projects added throughout the year.

-- Document any reallocation of funds between program areas or changes to the HSP during the fiscal year. - d) List measure, performance target and results for each core, behavioral, activity and other measure identified in the HSP. - e) Document, when available, data on a prior year project(s) which indicates that the project(s) contributed to meeting the current highway safety targets. - f) Ensure HS 217 contains the AHSO's final claims for its own grants to fund the program management and planning and administration costs. - g) Draft the AR which complies with the latest NHTSA and GHSA AR Guidance and submit to AHSO for review. - h) Prepare the final draft of the AR and submit to the AHSO for final review. - i) Revise the draft AR based upon the AHSO's comments. - j) Prepare and submit the final FAST Act & NHTSA compliant AR to the AHSO in Word and PDF formats. - k) Assist the AHSO in responding to NHTSA's post-submission input, and revise the AR if necessary.
+- a) Assist the AHSO in developing a general description of each project and activity funded and implemented including the total Federal fund expenditures. - b) Ensure HSP project list is updated to reflect any projects added throughout the year. - c) Document any reallocation of funds between program areas or changes to the HSP during the fiscal year. - d) Listmeasure, performance target and results for each core, behavioral, activity and other measure identified in the HSP. - e) Document, when available, data on a prior year project(s) which indicates that the project(s) contributed to meeting the current highway safety targets. - f) Draft the AR which complies with the latest NHTSA and GHSA AR Guidance and submit to AHSO for review. - g) Prepare the final draft of the AR and submit to the AHSO for final review. - h) Revise the draft AR based upon the AHSO's comments. - i) Prepare and submit the final FAST Act & NHTSA compliant AR to the AHSO in Word and PDF formats. - j) Assist the AHSO in responding to NHTSA's post-submission input, and revise the AR if necessary.